The MIR Cookbook

 'sideband='u',band='s2'

-- For interactively running, use mir_fits:
+2. For interactively output, use mir_fits:

 IDL> mir_fits